7-eleven-development/7-11-IOT/README.md

   Watchdog, simulate Watchdog behaviour upon sensor reading to ensure that the program does not get blocked upon sensor reading.

   Secure data transmission between backend and IOT (read up on it)

-# Contributing
-This project does not accept contributions at the current moment outside of the team itself

-# License
-This project is licensed under the MIT License.
-(Add a file listing what the MIT license implies)